 Learning Assistance Program (LAP)

 LAP offers supplemental services for K–12 students scoring below grade-level standard in English language arts (ELA) and mathematics.
 These services focus on accelerating student growth to make progress towards grade level.
 They may include academic readiness skill development or behavior supports.
 These services address barriers preventing students from accessing core instruction.
-The intent is for LAP students to
+The intent is for LAP-served students to

 increase academic growth during the period of time they are provided services.
 LAP emphasizes research-based best practices designed to increase student achievement.

 A student is eligible for LAP services if he/she scores below grade-level standard in ELA or mathematics.
 Districts must use

 multiple measures of performance in determining student eligibility.

 LAP Readiness to Learn (RTL) programs are designed to serve students significantly at risk of not being successful in school.
 These students do not need to have been identified as scoring below grade-level standard in math or ELA to participate in RTL programs.
 Each district determines the eligibility criteria for student participation in RTL programs.

 Strengthening Student Educational Outcomes (SSEO), ESSB 5946 (2013) and amended by

 SSB 5803 (2015) included several school and district mandates related to

 - Focus first on addressing the needs of K–4 students in reading or reading readiness skills;